Interventional Oncology

 Department of Interventional Radiology, Roswell Park Memorial Institute

-Ahmed K. Abdel Aal, M.D.
+Ahmed K. Abdel Aal, MD, PhD

 Professor

-Jafar Golzarian, MD
+Jafar Golzarian, MD, FSIR

-University of Minnesota
+University of Minnesota / North Star Vascular

-Andrew S. Kennedy, M.D.
+Andrew S. Kennedy, MD

 Attending Physician